adcash/customer-scripts/wordpress/wpcode_plugin/README.md

 1. Install the [WPCode](https://wordpress.org/plugins/insert-headers-and-footers/) plugin and enable it
 2. Click `Code Snippets` → `Add New` → `Add your Custom Code`
-3. Select the code type for your snippet:
+3. Choose one of the following depending on which integration you want:

-   1. Select `HTML Snippet` if you want to integrate standard ads
+   1. Standard ads → select `HTML Snippet`

       Paste the following HTML snippets in the editor